camachojua/unam/README.md

 Commands
 ---------------------

 This class creates a cover page and title page from information provided by the user, by default the user should insert comands to indicate the information that will be displayed on the cover (which is replicated in the second page).
-To specify the author you must insert the command \author{}, to specify the title of the work the command \title{} is needed, for creating the cover page the following commands are defined:
+To specify the author you must insert the command `\author{}`, to specify the title of the work the command `\title{}` is needed, for creating the cover page the following commands are defined:

 + `\tipotrabajo{tipo}`
 Defines the type of document: (thesis, report, etc).